- What are phleboliths and are they safe?

 - Breast MRI: What you need to know

 Magnetic resonance imaging, or MRI, may be used to identify abnormal tissue and tumors.
-Learn how to prepare for a breast MRI, the risks, and how it works.
+Alongside a mammogram, it can be used in the diagnosis of breast cancer.
+Find out what to expect, how to prepare …

 - Adult brains undergo structural changes earlier than we thought